Romcegsr/Webdriver_IO/README.md

-# Webdriver_IO_Practice
+# Automation Task for Tray.io
-Practice Framework using Javascript, WebdriverIO, Mocha and Chai
+E2E Framework using Javascript, WebdriverIO, Mocha and Chai